-To demonstrate that they are qualified to proceed in the PhD program, first-year MCDB students are given a preliminary examination at the end of the Winter term.
-This is a three-hour written examination based on primary research articles that are distributed in advance.
-Students are expected to read and understand the material in the research papers, including the background and experimental methods.
-The preliminary exam is administered and graded by the members of the Graduate Studies Committee.
+To demonstrate that students are qualified to proceed in the PhD program, first-year MCDB students are given a preliminary examination at the end of the Winter term.
+This examination is based on concepts and experimental design learned in MCDB 527 and MCDB 528.
+Students are also expected to be able to read and understand material in research papers, including the background and experimental methods.
+The preliminary exam is oral, and will be administered primarily by members of the Graduate Studies Committee.